maryrosecook/coquette/README.md

 ##### Find out if a certain key or mouse button is pressed

-Call `c.inputter.isPressed()`, passing in the key code or mouse button code, e.g.:

 ```javascript
 var leftArrowPressed = c.inputter.isPressed(c.inputter.LEFT_ARROW);
 var rightMousePressed = c.inputter.isPressed(c.inputter.RIGHT_MOUSE);
 ```

 This is true for one tick when the key goes down.
-It is subsequently false until the key is released and pressed down again.
+Subsequently, it is false until the key is released and pressed down again.

 ##### Run a function every time the mouse is moved

-Call `c.inputter.bindMouseMove()`, passing in the function to be called when the mouse moves, e.g.:

 ```javascript
 c.inputter.bindMouseMove(function(position) {